In our current world, busy-ness is glorified. The busier you are, the more important you must be, right?

 Want to unplug on an overnight “date” without the kids?
 Blairsville got you covered there as well.
 Relax in a hot tub after exploring waterfalls or taking a hike on the Appalachian Trail.
 There is no better place to make a wish under the stars and take in the beautiful mountain sky.
 Couples may decide to propose a toast to their rekindled future at a local winery or just enjoy each others company sitting by the fire in a cozy cabin.

 Try a tasting at Odom Springs Vineyards, with award-winning selections.
 Paradise Hills offers cabins, a spa and a winery!
 They offer multiple money-saving package deals, so be sure to check out the website.

 Late Spring/early Summer is a great time for oenophiles to visit Blairsville.
-It’s when they host the annual Georgia Mountain Wine & Jazz Festival.
+It’s when they host the annual Georgia Mountain Wine & Jazz Festival, held June 25-26, 2022.
 Sample amazing wine and delicious food while listening to top jazz performers from the region.
 You can purchase wine by the glass or bottle, bring your blanket or lawn chairs and listen to great music under the stars.

 MORE INFORMATION FOR YOUR TRIP TO THE NORTH GEORGIA MOUNTAINS

 - BLAIRSVILLE RESTAURANTS: 13 Amazing Blairsville, Ga Restaurants For Every Type Of Foodie

 - TALLULAH GORGE: 21 THINGS EVERY FAMILY SHOULD DO AT TALLULAH GORGE STATE PARK